-The basic financial statements are prepared in conformity with GAAP which requires the government-wide financial statements to be prepared using the accrual basis of accounting and the economic resources measurement focus.
-Government-wide financial statements do not provide information by fund, but distinguish between the City's governmental activities and business-type activities on the statement of net position and statement of activities.
-The City's statement of net position includes both noncurrent assets and noncurrent liabilities of the City.
-In addition, the government-wide statement of activities reflects depreciation expense on the City's capital assets, including infrastructure.
+conformity GAAP which The financial statements prepared with requires government-wide prepared using the of accounting and the economic resources measurement statements not provide information by fund, but distinguish between the Citv's governmental net position and statement of activities. activities on the statement of The City's statement of net assets and noncurrent liabilities the City.
+In addition, the government-wide reflects depreciation expense on the City's capital assets, including infrastructure.

-In addition to the government-wide financial statements, the City has prepared fund financial statements, which use the modified accrual basis of accounting and the current financial resources measurement focus for the government funds.
-The accrual basis of accounting is utilized by proprietary fund types.
-Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
+In addition to the government-wide financial statements, the City has prepared fund financial statements, which basis of accounting and the current financial resources measurement focus for the aovernment The is utilized by proprietary fund types.
+Under this method, revenues are recorded recorded at the time liabilities are incurred.